 IMO though he yes does obviously deserve recognition and reward for inventing the device, he does not deserve that reward at the expense of anyone else.
 He deserves it only as a larger cut of the net cultural profits without any externalizing of cost.

 The assumption is made that additional tasks for the obviated workers can be found.
 I’m saying there aren’t always additional tasks, and I’m also saying that even if there are, people shouldn’t be forced to find or invent them on pain of deprivation/austerity so long as a minimum level of support is possible.

 Not as charity, but as a human right to a slice of the pie your ancestors earned via the building of the culture, a slice which is your human birthright.

 For the record: Forced employment for all eternity is slavery, and I’d rather die than be a slave.
 If force is attempted not only will I die, I’ll hurt the system and anyone acting as its agent on my way out.

 With regard to me the system has two choices, pay me my birthright sufficient to live in peace and health, or kill me.
 Currently my parents are choosing to pay on the culture’s behalf.
 Not counting the food card, the cost of which is divided amongst the population.

 Further, had my system been in place, or something like it, I’d have been able to save up all this time and start my own business.
+Poverty is self fulfilling.
+So is wealth.
 The islanders in people like me create a self fulfilling prophecy.
 They say I’m lazy and don’t deserve pay because I don’t have “a job” but their denial of initial resources is exactly why I can’t create what they would call value with my life.

 Basically capitalism as it stands incomplete as it is, is the cliche ignorant islander telling the starving Somali farmer to get a job because they refuse to even offer a loan citing the farmer’s unemployment as a bad credit risk, never mind the fact that a loan in itself is already exploitative.